ooni/ooni.org/content/post/zambia-election-monitoring.md

 Code*](http://www.parliament.gov.zm/sites/default/files/documents/acts/Penal%20Code%20Act.pdf),
-for example, includes clauses that criminalize the defamation of the president and allow the president to ban publications that are considered to be “*contrary to the public interest*”.
+for example, includes clauses that criminalize the defamation of the president and allow the president to ban publications that are considered to be “contrary to the public interest”.

 Access to information
 ---------------------